JosephLai241/nomad/README.md

 nd git add 3 5 12 16    // Stages the 3rd, 5th, 12th, and 16th file in the tree.
 ```

-If you run `nomad` again, the files that are staged will be colorized depending on its Git status.
+The files that are staged will be colorized depending on its Git status.

 ### `git commit`

-You can run `git commit` via `nomad` by prepending `nd`:
+You can run `git commit` via `nomad`:

 ```
 nd git commit